The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's The Cure (violet, electric red, powder blue) (signed) is estimated to be worth between £6,000 to £9,000.
-This screenprint, created in 2014, has shown consistent value growth, with an average annual growth rate of 4%.
-The hammer price over the past five years has remained steady, with an auction history of one sale on 26th June 2025.
+The value of Damien Hirst's The Cure (violet, electric red, powder blue) (signed) is estimated to be worth between £6,000 and £9,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 4%.
+This is a rare artwork with an auction history of one sale on 26th June 2025, during the past 12 months.
+The hammer price during the last 12 months was £5,915.
 The edition size of this artwork is limited to 15.

 Meaning & Analysis